 Those students desiring to continue their education in a university-based Respiratory Care Program (B.S.) should enroll in BIOL 2401 and BIOL 2402 in lieu of the BIOL 2404 requirement for St. Philip's College.

-Applications for the Respiratory Care Technology Program are accepted between September 1st and June 1st t of each year.
-Those students submitting a complete application on or before the deadline date (June 1st) will be given priority for acceptance.
-Students submitting an application on or before deadline date but requiring additional semester(s) (Spring/Summer) to complete prerequisite course(s) cannot be guaranteed acceptance if enrollment capacity is met prior to completion of their prerequisite course(s).
+Applications for the Respiratory Care Technology Program are accepted with the extended deadline of July 9th.
+Those students submitting a complete application on or before June 1st will be given priority for acceptance.
+Students submitting an application on or before deadline date but requiring additional semester(s) (Spring/Summer) to complete the prerequisite course(s) cannot be guaranteed acceptance if enrollment capacity is met prior to completion of their prerequisite course(s).

 Prospective students submitting an application to the Respiratory Care Technology Program will be selected based upon certain criteria.